Ridgmount Street: Occupants and buildings

+The street was also previously home to the Chartered Institute of Library and Information Professionals (CILIP) at number 7; the building was purpose-built in 1965 as the headquarters of the Library Association, one of CILIP's predecessors.
+CILIP sold their Ridgmount Street headquarters in 2023, and re-located to offices at the British Library.

 The Polyclinic

 At number 22 Chenies Street, on the north western corner of Ridgmount Street, once stood the Medical Graduates' College and Polyclinic.
 It has since been replaced by Nicholas Cooper House, owned by the Royal Academy of Dramatic Art.
 The Polyclinic was the first British postgraduate medical institution.